lammps/lammps/doc/src/labelmap.rst

 alphanumeric character, but cannot start with a number.
 They can also contain standard characters such as square brackets "[" and "]", dash "-", underscore "_", plus "+" and equals "=" signs.
-Note that type labels cannot contain the comment symbol '#'.
+Note that type labels must be put in quotation marks if they contain the comment symbol '#'.

 A *labelmap* command can only modify the label map for one type-kind (atom types, bond types, etc).
 Any number of numeric-type/type-label